OISF/suricata/SECURITY.md

 We will acknowledge you in the release notes and the release announcement.
 If you do not want this, please clearly state this.

-We will not request a CVE, but if you do please let us know the CVE ID.
+Please let us if you've requested a CVE ID.
+If you haven't, we can do it.

 OISF does not participate in bug bounty programs, or offer any other rewards for reporting issues.